 Skip to content

-The West Australian Minister for Mental Health, Helen Morton, has unveiled a set of resources for health workers to use when trying to reduce rates of foetal alcohol syndrome in Indigenous communities.
+The West Australian Minister for Mental Health, Helen Morton, has unveiled a set of resources for health workers to use when trying to reduce rates of Foetal alcohol syndrome (FAS) in Indigenous communities.

 The packs, which include flip charts and storytelling cards, are being distributed to health clinics across regional Western Australia (WA) as part of an ongoing campaign to raise awareness about the hazards of drinking when pregnant.

-There is no standardised testing for the physical and mental impairments associated with foetal alcohol syndrome but rates are believed to be higher than average in Aboriginal communities.
+There is no standardised testing for the physical and mental impairments associated with FAS but rates are believed to be higher than average in Aboriginal communities.

 Helen Morton said there was an increasing amount of preventative work being done.